lijaesela/POSIX-music/README.md

 # POSIX-music
 POSIX-music is a bash script and example sound files for arranging music with shell scripts.
-This script is nearly completely POSIX-compliant.  _nearly._  If if weren't for one line.
+This script is nearly completely POSIX-compliant.  _nearly._  If it weren't for one line.

 ## Dependencies
 ``bash``, of course.